 We have discussed the relevance of the hierarchical structures in computer science with a specific examination of the DLSs.
 We have presented the tree data structure and highlighted the more relevant aspects to our treatment of hierarchical structures.
 We have also presented the NESTOR framework defining two set-theoretical data models called Nested Set Model and Inverse Nested Set Model as alternatives of the tree data structure.
 Furthermore, we have shown how a tree can be mapped in one model or the other.
 These models maintain the peculiarities of the tree with the flexibility and accessibility of sets.
-We have shown how the protocol OAI-PMH can be extended by exploiting the NS-M or the INS-M. Lastly we have presented a significant application of the presented set data models in conjunction with OAI-PMH represented by the archives.
+We have shown that without any changes on OAI-PMH, the protocol can exploit the NS-M or the INS-M in order to exchange hierarchical structures in a flexible way.
+Lastly we have presented a significant application of the presented set data models in conjunction with OAI-PMH represented by the archives.
 Indeed, we have shown how the hierarchical archive organization can be represented and exchanged in OAI-PMH and thus between different DLSs in a distributed environment.